Creation of Lunar-Like Rims in Ilmenite using Synthetic Solar Wind: Discussion

-We estimated the approximate solar wind exposure age of 71501 ilmenite based on the HAADF image in Fig.~\ref{fig:lunar_character}d.
-The \npFe distributions result in a normalized integrated density $I_\chi$ of $\SI{\sim0.08}{}$ and $\chi_{max}$ of $\SI{\sim0.30}{}$ (Fig.~\ref{fig:npFe_distribution}a), which can be used to determine the exposure fluence (and resulting solar wind exposure age).
-The power-law fits in Fig.~\ref{fig:npFe_distribution}b result in an approximate SW exposure of 450 and 670 lunar-equivalent years based on $I_\chi$ and $\chi_{max}$, respectively.
-Solar energetic particle (SEP) tracks for 71501 indicate an exposure age between 14 kyr and 2 Myr \cite{Keller_2021_SEP}.
-However, SEP tracks record the time a grain spent within the top several millimeters of the space-exposed surface, whereas the solar wind exposure age is the period of time the specific portion of the grain was at the exact surface and is necessarily shorter.
-The maturity index of 71501 is $\SI{\sim35}{}$, placing it in the submature (30-60) category \cite{Morris1976}.
-This is consistent with our estimated exposure corresponding to a low-intermediate fluence range (3--5 hours).
+We estimated the approximate SW exposure age of 71501 ilmenite based on the HAADF image in Figure~\ref{fig:lunar_character}d.
+The \npFe distributions result in a normalized integrated density $I_\chi$ of $\SI{\sim0.08}{}$ and $\chi^{\mathrm{max}}$ of $\SI{\sim0.30}{}$ (Figure~\ref{fig:npFe_distribution}a), which can be used to determine the exposure fluence (and resulting SW exposure age).
+The power-law fits in Figure~\ref{fig:npFe_distribution}b result in an approximate SW exposure of 450 and 670 lunar-equivalent years based on $I_\chi$ and $\chi_{max}$, respectively.
+Solar energetic particle (SEP) tracks for 71501 indicate an exposure age between 14 kyr and 2 Myr \citep{Keller_2021_SEP}.
+However, SEP tracks record the time a grain spent within the top several millimeters of the space-exposed surface, whereas the SW exposure age is the period of time the specific portion of the grain was at the exact surface and is necessarily shorter.
+The maturity index of 71501 is $\SI{\sim35}{}$, placing it in the submature (30-60) category \citep{Morris1976}.
+This is consistent with our estimated exposure corresponding to a low-intermediate fluence range (3--5 hr).
 The maturity index for lunar soils is based on ferromagnetic resonance and is a measure of the amount of fine-grained (superparamagnetic) metal particles (i.e., \npFe) normalized by the total amount of \ce{FeO} in the sample.
-Thus, the general agreement between our exposure estimate for this grain and the bulk maturity index demonstrates the potential for providing more precise exposure ages for the near surface regions of lunar soils using our technique.
+Thus, the general agreement between our exposure estimate for this grain and the bulk maturity index demonstrates the potential for providing more precise exposure ages for the near-surface regions of lunar soils using our technique.
 Additional experiments for differing exposure times and fluxes in SSW-exposed terrestrial simulants would allow for improved accuracy in determining the SW age of returned lunar regolith using \npFe distributions.

-\paragraph{Size Variation with Fluence:}
+\subsubsection{Size Variation with Fluence}